mlochbaum/BQN/doc/block.md

 # Blocks

 In BQN, a *block* is any piece of code surrounded with curly braces `{}`.
 Blocks can be used simply to group statements, or can define functions or modifiers.
 They are the sole large-scale structure used to organize programs.
+An important aspect of organization is [namespaces](namespace.md), which are created with blocks but not discussed on this page.

 Blocks are most commonly used to define functions by including one of the special names for arguments, `𝕨` or `𝕩`.
 With the operands `𝔽` or `𝔾`, they can also define 1-modifiers or 2-modifiers.